NTIA/ABC-MRT16/readme.md

 **Before cloning this repo, download, install, and initialize [`git-lfs`](https://git-lfs.github.com).**

+**For the time being, GitHub does not correctly include the reference recordings when downloading the code as a `.zip` file.**

 If you have cloned this repo before installing `git-lfs`, issuing the command `git lfs pull` may properly download the reference recordings.
 As a last resort, cloning the repo to a new location after installing `git-lfs` will